ayrna/orca-python/README.md

 To install Python, you can use the package management system you like the most.\
 For the modules installation, you may follow this [Python's Official Guide](https://docs.python.org/2/installing/index.html).

-## Download ORCA
+## Download ORCA-python

-To download ORCA you can simply clone this GitHub repository by using the following commands:
+To download ORCA-python you can simply clone this GitHub repository by using the following commands:

   `$ git clone https://github.com/i22bomui/orca-python.git`